yingpengma/Awesome-Story-Generation/README.md

 ##

 🔥 Previously, we couldn't display citation counts for all papers due to Semantic Scholar API limitations.
 Now we've solved this issue and can show citations for all papers.
-Cheers!
+Cheers!🍻

+Thanks to all the fellow enthusiasts in story generation for your stars!
+We'll gradually add new papers from recent months to this repo!😊

 ## Table of Contents